 - Encourage adoption of enhanced IPM principles and ensure the uptake of a holistic approach to crop protection through integration of quantifiable IPM measures within the proposed new Environmental Land Management System (ELMS) or equivalent and in line with the 25 year Environment plan

-- Improvement in water quality, ensuring implementation of IPM minimises the impact of pesticides through enhanced stewardship and collaboration between the Agriculture and Water Industries
+- Improvement in water quality, ensuring implementation of IPM minimises the impact of PPP's through enhanced stewardship and collaboration between the Agriculture and Water Industries

 - Introduce a network of Regional “VI Champion” farmers and advisers to drive through change in the industry

-- Improved stewardship of pesticides, specifically insecticides, to reduce the risk to bees and other pollinators through appropriate use of IPM linking to Government National Pollinator Strategy
+- Improved stewardship of PPP's, specifically insecticides, to reduce the risk to bees and other pollinators through appropriate use of IPM linking to Government National Pollinator Strategy

-- Ensure the VI is the key delivery mechanism for the National Action Plan (NAP) for the Sustainable Use of Pesticides as the plan is revised during 2019 and linking into wider pesticide policy development
+- Ensure the VI is the key delivery mechanism for the Revised National Action Plan (NAP) for the Sustainable Use of Pesticides and link into wider pesticide policy development

 - To simplify delivery of information through integration of messaging between initiatives and across relevant organisations.

-These aims and priorities are important because adherence to best practice in pesticide use contributes to:
+These aims and priorities are important because adherence to best practice in PPP use contributes to:

 - Helping achieve the aims of the 25 year Environment Plan, by helping growers deliver “public goods” and to help achieve the goals for improving the environment within a generation and leaving it in a better state than we found it